 Sex: Sexual differences

-The females are larger, and more fuller bodied than the males, which are more streamlined and slim.
+The females are larger and fuller-bodied than the males, which are more streamlined and slim.

 Breeding / Reproduction

-The Golden Zebra Danios are very easy to breed, and it may even occur on accident.
-Two fish will form a breeding pair which they often keep for life.
-If you wish to retain the young, the breeding tank should be empty except for a two inch layer of large glass marbles, 1/2 to 1 inch in diameter.
+Golden Zebra Danios are very easy to breed, and they may even do so on their own.
+Two fish will form a breeding pair, which they often keep for life.
+If you wish to retain the young, the breeding tank should be empty except for a two-inch layer of large glass marbles, 1/2 to 1 inch in diameter.
 Add the female to the tank and let her settle for about a day before adding the male.
 When they are both in the tank, adding a few cups of cold water will cause the courtship to begin.

 Ease of Breeding: Easy

-Golden Zebra Danios are extremely hardy and disease is not usually a problem in a well maintained aquarium.
+Golden Zebra Danios are extremely hardy, and disease is not usually a problem in a well-maintained aquarium.
 They are primarily susceptible to Ich if good water quality is not provided.
-With any additions to a tank such as new fish, plants, substrates, and decorations there is a risk of introducing disease.
-It's advisable to properly clean or quarantine anything that you want add to an established tank prior to introduction, so as not to upset the balance.
+Remember that any additions to a tank such as new fish, plants, substrates, and decorations can introduce disease.
+Properly clean or quarantine anything that you want add to an established tank, so as not to upset the balance.

-The Golden Zebra Danio, as well as the Longfin Gold Zebra Danio variety, are readily available and inexpensive.
+The Golden Zebra Danio, as well as the Longfin Gold Zebra Danio variety, is readily available and inexpensive.
 They can be found in pet stores, on the internet, and through mail order.